MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-match-operator.md

 The `graph-match` operator searches for all occurrences of a graph pattern in an input graph source.

 > [!NOTE]
-> This function is used in conjunction with the [make-graph operator](make-graph-operator.md).
+> This operator is used in conjunction with the [make-graph operator](make-graph-operator.md).

 ## Syntax